Cavinti: Tourist destinations

 Natural features like waterfalls, rivers, lakes, caves and mountains are located in Cavinti.
-The Pagsanjan Falls, which is locally known as Cavinti Falls, is actually located in Cavinti.
+The Cavinti Falls, also known as Pagsanjan Falls, is actually located in Cavinti.
 Access to the falls is through Cavinti's own Pueblo El Salvador Cavinti Nature's Park and Picnic Groove in barangay Tibatib-Anglas.
 Visitors can view the nearby Mount Banahaw along the man-made lakes of Caliraya and Lumot.
 Sailing, wind surfing and kayaking are other activities common along the lake areas.
-There also other sites in Cavinti, like the Bumbungan Twin Falls, The Cavinti Underground River and Caves Complex, the Bayakan Falls and Bat Cave.
+There also other sites in Cavinti, like the Bumbungan Twin Falls, the Cavinti Underground River and Caves Complex, the Bayakan Falls and Bat Cave.